 Peer-Reviewed

 "Are move-in-ready homes more expensive?"
-The Journal of Real Estate Finance and Economics, forthcoming, with Richard K. Green, Venky Panchapagesan, and Madalasa Venkataraman.
+The Journal of Real Estate Finance and Economics (2024), pp. 1-39, with Richard K. Green, Venky Panchapagesan, and Madalasa Venkataraman.

 Abstract: Most residential homes in developing countries such as India sell before construction is complete.
 Completed or move-in ready homes command a premium because of the compounded cost of capital and uncertainty costs incurred over time from holding under-construction homes.
 In this paper, we use listing data from India's six largest urban agglomerations (UAs) between 2010-2012 and show that sellers expect 2-15% move-in ready premia in five UAs.
 Moreover, in four UAs, individuals reselling homes expect five to eight percentage points higher move-in ready premia than developers selling new homes because of additional costs incurred by individuals from holding under-construction homes.
 We do not find any evidence of substantial speculative gains among individual resellers.
 At mean listed prices, the expected move-in ready premium is 383% of an average household's annual income in Mumbai, India's most expensive city.
 Our findings indicate that within the context of a developing country, lengthy construction times and expensive capital exacerbate already poor affordability conditions.